CHENJIAR3/MCMA/README.md

 #### ** You can follow this repo for the newest information. **

 It is the open-source code for MCMA, which could reconstruct 12-lead ECG with arbitrary single-lead ECG.
-Before running, you should load your ECG signals, and the amplitude unit should be mv!!!
+Before running, you should load your ECG signals, and the amplitude unit should be __mv__!!!
 If not, you should adjust it in advance.

 ### Citation
 If you find this project is useful, please cite **Multi-Channel Masked Autoencoder and Comprehensive Evaluations for Reconstructing 12-Lead ECG from Arbitrary Single-Lead ECG**